 The current Taxonomy classification criteria does not yet cover the core business activities of the Group.
-In producing paper-based packaging solutions and having 76% of our raw material from recycled sources, SKG has a strong position in the circular economy.
-We expect to be well positioned as the scope of the EU Taxonomy is widened to include further activities contributing towards this environmental objective.
+In producing paper-based packaging solutions and having 77% of our raw material from recycled sources, SKG has a strong position in the circular economy.
+We expect to be well positioned as the scope of the EU Taxonomy is widened to include further activities contributing towards the EU's environmental objectives.